Sunset Lakeview

 No analysis available

-Searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-Multiple listings emphasize in-unit washer/dryer and make no claim of laundry on every floor, so there is no evidence that community laundry exists on every floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple listings repeatedly state there is a washer/dryer in the unit, but there are no remarks indicating community laundry facilities on every floor.

 Confidence 90%: 3/10 MLS entries show covered-related parking codes, and a public remark states that a unit comes with "Two covered tandem parking stalls," confirming that covered parking is available in the building.